 Regarding militarism, Theoharis noted that while there’s no military draft per se, there is a “poverty draft” because for many young people, it’s the only way to put food on their table and get an education.
 Yet, they come home to a lack of opportunity.
 The majority of single male adults that are homeless in our society are veterans.
 The military system is “not about the ideals of a democracy and opportunity and possibility and freedom for all, it’s sending poor people, Black people and Latino people to go and fight and kill poor people in other parts of the world,” she said, noting that the U.S. has military bases in more than 800 places.
 The coronavirus threat has spread in the fissures that we faced before in terms of racism and inequality, which were already claiming lives before the pandemic.

 Neta C. Crawford, a professor and chair of political science at Boston University, said democracy is the antidote to militarism, extreme materialism and racism.
-Members of Congress are tightly connected to military bases and defense contractors in their districts based on the belief the military-industrial complex creates good jobs.
-Crawford said we need break this misconception with solid analysis that shows military spending actually produces fewer jobs and what we could be doing instead.
+Members of Congress are tightly connected to military bases and defense contractors in their districts based on the belief that the military-industrial complex creates good jobs.
+Crawford said we need to break this misconception with solid analysis that shows military spending actually produces fewer jobs and what we could be doing instead.